Gaza truce hangs by a thread as Israel sets new conditions. Here’s what to know

 Meanwhile, aid groups and the United Nations have slammed the Israeli announcement to halt aid, with Egypt, a mediator in the ceasefire deal, saying it “unequivocally rejects the politicization of humanitarian aid and its exploitation as a tool of blackmail.”

+US President Donald Trump’s Middle East envoy Steve Witkoff plans to return to the Middle East “in the coming days to work out either a way to extend Phase I or advance to Phase II” of the Gaza ceasefire and hostage deal, a US State Department spokesperson said on Monday.

-Here’s what we know about agreement and the hurdles it is facing.
+Here’s what we know about the agreement and the hurdles it is facing.

 What the deal says